 ⇒ Capella: Luxury resort located on Sentosa Island.
 This is literally paradise.

 I find that mid-range accommodation in Singapore varies from cheap to super expensive.
 Normally, I would consider a ‘super-expensive’ mid-range place to be luxury, but it doesn’t always seem to be that way in Singapore.

 Nevertheless, here are some of our top mid-range accommodation picks for Singapore.

-My first trip to Singapore was as a backpacker and I definitely opted to save money and crash in hostels and cheaper accommodation.
+My first trip to Singapore was as a backpacker and I definitely opted to save money on traveling and crash in hostels and cheaper accommodation.
 Fortunately, I found some really fantastic places that didn’t eat up my bank account.

 Here are some of our top picks for hostels and budget accommodation in Singapore.

 This itinerary for Singapore keeps you mainly in one area of the city.
 While we do recommend your first day starting off at the Singapore Botanic Gardens (which requires a taxi or MRT ride), most of the other stops can actually be done on foot – some with far more walking than others.